adora0/andromeda/README.md

 ### Setup

-Prepare the build environment and build the toolchain.
+Prepare the build environment and build the toolchain:

 `$ ./sysbuild.sh configure`